 Winnipeg-born percussionist Ben Reimer became captivated by the drumset and the music that showcases this instrument at an early age.
-The sounds of drummers such as Neal Peart, Stewart Copland and Dave Grohl fuelled his musical pursuits.
+With his instinctive, natural attraction to collecting music and learning about bands and artists, the sounds of drummers such as Neil Peart (Rush), Larry Mullen Jr. (U2) and Tim Alexander (Primus) fuelled his musical pursuits.

-Reimer first recorded with his indie rock band The Lanes (frequently landing on !earshot’s college radio charts in Canada) and artists such as soul singer Maiko Watson (formerly of the pop group Sugar Jones).
-Touring with Western Canadian Music Award winners Moses Mayes, Reimer played at International Jazz Festivals across Canada, the 10K Lakes Festival in Detroit Lakes and the Evolve Festival in Nova Scotia.
+Ben first recorded with his indie rock band The Lanes (frequently landing on !earshot’s college radio charts in Canada) and backed up artists such as soul singers Maiko Watson (Sugar Jones) and Jessee Havey (The Duhks).
+With Western Canadian Music Award winners, Moses Mayes, Ben played International Jazz Festivals across Canada and others like the 10K Lakes Fest in Detroit Lakes and the Evolve Festival in Nova Scotia.

-Shifting his focus towards classical percussion, Reimer received a BMus. from McGill University in Montreal under the direction of Pierre Béluse, D’Arcy Gray and Andrei Malashenko.
-He then graduated from the State University of New York at Stony Brook with a MMus. under the direction of Raymond DesRoches.
-In 2014, Reimer completed a DMus. at McGill University under the advisory of Aiyun Huang and Fabrice Marandola (performance), and David Brackett (musicology).
-His main focus of research and performance was to demonstrate how the drumset, traditionally an improvised instrument, has recently emerged as a solo instrument with prescribed notation.
+Shifting his focus towards classical percussion, Ben received a BMus (’00) from McGill University in Montreal and MMus (’01) from the State University of New York at Stony Brook, under the direction of Raymond DesRoches.
+In 2014, Ben completed a DMus. at McGill University.
+His main focus of research and performance demonstrated how the drumset, traditionally an improvised instrument, emerged as a solo instrument with prescribed notation.
 This topic is explored in his dissertation, “Defining the Role of Drumset in Contemporary Music Performance.”

-As a percussionist, Reimer has performed with the Winnipeg Symphony, Royal Winnipeg Ballet, Manitoba Theatre Centre and Thunder Bay Symphony.
+Ben has performed with the Winnipeg Symphony, Royal Winnipeg Ballet, Manitoba Theatre Centre and Thunder Bay Symphony.
 He has participated in the Scotia Festival of Music, Make Music New York, Bang On A Can Summer Music Festival at MassMoca and the Roots and Rhizomes Percussion Residency at the Banff Centre.
-He has been a guest soloist in the Bang On A Can Marathon, Brandon University “Pro Series”, the Winnipeg International New Music Festival, GroundSwell (Winnipeg), The Little Chamber Music Series That Could, Music on Main, PuSh Festival, (Vancouver), Innovations En Concert and live@CIRMMT (Montreal).
+He has been a guest soloist in the Bang On A Can Marathon, Brandon University “Pro Series”, the Winnipeg International New Music Festival, Edmonton New Music, Calgary New Music, University of Toronto New Music, GroundSwell, Cluster New Music + Integrated Arts Festival, The Little Chamber Music Series That Could, Music on Main, PuSh Festival, Innovations En Concert, live@CIRMMT and Roulette NYC concert series.

-As an educator, Reimer has been Adjunct Professor at the Schulich School of Music, McGill University.
+As an educator, Ben is an Adjunct Professor at the Schulich School of Music, McGill University.
 He was the Coordinator of Percussion Studies at Brandon University from 2003-2009 while also teaching a range of performance, music education and music therapy courses at the University of Manitoba and the Canadian Mennonite University.
-Reimer has been a guest clinician at the Manitoba Band Association Summer Band Camp, Quebec Band Association Honour Band, the International Music Camp (International Peace Gardens), Prairie Percussion Camp, Winnipeg DrumTalk and the National Youth Orchestra of Canada.
-Reimer currently teaches private and group classes at École FACE in downtown Montreal.
+Ben has been a guest clinician at the Manitoba Band Association Summer Band Camp, Quebec Band Association Honour Band, the International Music Camp (International Peace Gardens), Prairie Percussion Camp, Winnipeg DrumTalk and the National Youth Orchestra of Canada.
+Ben also teaches private and group classes at École FACE in downtown Montreal.

-Ben Reimer can be heard on recordings such as: “Bookburners” and “This Will Not Be Televised” – music by Nicole Lizée (Centredisc), “Pinnacles” – music by Diana McIntosh (Centredisc), “Inuksuit” – music by John Luther Adams (Cantaloupe Music) and “A Menacing Plume” – music by Rand Steiger (New World Records).
+Ben Reimer can be heard on other recordings such as: “Bookburners” and “This Will Not Be Televised” by Nicole Lizée (Centredisc), “Pinnacles” by Diana McIntosh (Centredisc), “Inuksuit” by John Luther Adams (Cantaloupe Music) and “A Menacing Plume” by Rand Steiger (New World Records).

-Reimer is a member of Architek Percussion in Montreal and is a Sabian Cymbals, Yamaha Canada and Vic Firth artist. www.benreimer.com
+Ben is a member of Architek Percussion and is a Sabian Cymbals, Yamaha Canada and Vic Firth artist. www.benreimer.com